containerd/runwasi/docs/src/developer/architecture.md

 ## High-Level Architecture

-Runwasi s designed as a library that can be integrated with WebAssembly runtimes to enable them to be used with containerd.
+Runwasi is designed as a library that can be integrated with WebAssembly runtimes to enable them to be used with containerd.
 The following diagram illustrates the high-level architecture:

 ![A diagram of runwasi architecture](../assets/runwasi-architecture.png)